What Happens If You Get Caught Driving Without Insurance?

-Not all states are created equal when it comes to car insurance laws, but all states DO require drivers to carry insurance or some form of financial responsibility.
-This can include a self-insurance certificate, bond or other money deposit.
-No matter where you live, driving without insurance or financial responsibility is against the law.
-From Florida to Washington, you'll face a penalty of some kind for driving with no car insurance.
+Not all states are created equal when it comes to car insurance laws, but no matter where you live, driving without auto insurance or proof of financial responsibility is against the law.
+Drive without insurance from Florida to Washington, and you’ll almost always be facing serious penalties if you’re caught driving without proper coverage.

 Getting caught driving without car insurance can hold some hefty consequences.
 Penalties vary by state, but can include: